sourisimos/sourisimos.github.io/_pages/about.md

 ---

-Hi ! :) <br>
+Hi! :)

-I am a student engineer at [INSA Toulouse](https://www.insa-toulouse.fr/ "INSA Toulouse"), majoring in Applied Mathematics.
-Over the years, I have specialized in Machine Learning and Deep Learning.<br>
+I’m an engineering student at INSA Toulouse, specializing in Applied Mathematics with a focus on Machine Learning and Deep Learning.<br>
-My research interest mainly focuses on developing more robust and interpretable deep learning algorithms. <br>
+Over the years, I’ve developed a deep passion for the transformative potential of deep learning to drive positive change in the world.
+I’m eager to continue exploring this field and to apply its powerful techniques to tackle real-world challenges and ensure the best use of it. <br>
+To this purpose, I’m committed to exploring diverse applications of deep learning, always seeking to expand my skills and knowledge. <br>
-Outside of my studies, I love inventing all kinds of things and enjoy working on multiple projects.
-I naturally like to leverage machine learning and deep learning to bring these projects to life.
+Outside of my studies, I love inventing and working on a variety of projects.
+To me, machine learning and deep learning are powerful creative toolkits that help bring my ideas to life.

-If you are interested in collaborating or have ideas to share, please email me!
+If you’re interested in collaborating or have ideas to discuss, feel free to reach out via email.
+I’d love to connect!

 ------